A Serengeti cat is a domestic cat breed.

 Serengeti Cat Health

-However, since they’re descended from Bengal and Oriental Shorthair lines, it’s reasonable to prepare for them suffering any of the health problems commonly seen in these breeds too.
+However, since they’re descended from Bengal and Oriental Shorthair lines, it’s reasonable to expect that they may suffer any of the health problems commonly seen in these breeds too.

 Bengal cats are prone to: